Posted on :: Tags: ,

 run : ∀ {n}, Text n → Outcome ε n g α

-The result type is computed from the error grade — a small bit of type-level pattern matching that pays off:
+The result type Outcome is computed from the error component of the grade:

 abbrev Outcome (ε : Type) (n : Nat) (g : Grade) (α : Type) :=